ptdecker/cbasics/README.md

 The following test data files are provided to support testing the excercises:

 * bigline.txt       - One really big single line of text (3001 chars)
+* bignegative.txt   - A big (out of range) negative integer
+* comment.txt       - A C program containing test scenarios for 'nocomment.c'
 * empty.txt         - One empty line (just a '\n')
 * extraspecials.txt - Contains embedded backspace, tabs, and backslashes
 * huckfinn.txt      - Project Gutenberg copy of Adventures of Huckleberry Finn by Mark Twain
+* integer.txt       - An integer
+* largestnegint.txt - Largest negative integer (per typelimits.c)
+* largestposint.txt - Largest positive integer (per typelimits.c)
+* linttest.txt      - Test file for 'minilint.c'
+* negativeint.txt   - A negative integer (with some whitespace)
+* notanum.txt       - Not a number
 * oneline.txt       - One line of text but with no terminating newline ('\n')
 * test1.txt         - Increasing number of characters per line with variations at the end
 * zero.txt          - A totally empty file (no data)
 * extraspecials.txt - Contains extra spaces, backslashes, tabs, and backspace characters
-* comment.txt       - A C program containing test scenarios for 'nocomment.c'
-* linttest.txt      - Test file for 'minilint.c'

 ##Style